 Over the past decades the ecosystem of Bardiya National Park has gradually deteriorated.
 The last villages were relocated outside the park in the eighties of last century.
 Although the former communal grazing areas are burned annually, they are shrinking due to forest encroachment.

-Indigenous animals such as gaur, bluebuck, nilgai and arna have become extinct or are only present in small numbers, like rhino and wild elephant.
+Indigenous animals such as gaur, blackbuck, nilgai and arna have become extinct or are only present in small numbers, like rhino and wild elephant.
 The deer community is diverse, as there are five different species (swamp deer, sambar, spotted deer, hog deer and barking deer).
-Deer are still abundant but growing number of tigers might result in depredation and ultimately cause a shift in tiger diet from deer to livestock.
+Only spotted deer (chital) is abundant and the most important prey animal for tiger.

 To read more about the research projects we have initiated in Bardiya National Park, click on:

 Managing subtropical monsoon grasslands

 “Save the Tiger!
 Save the Grasslands!
 Save the Water!”